KDE/documentation-develop-kde-org/content/docs/getting-started/building/kde-builder-compile/index.md

 {{< alert title="About SELinux" color="info" >}}

-SELinux can interfere with the new D-Bus services working correctly, and the path of least resistance may be to turn off enforcement if you are using a distro that ships with it on by default (e.g., Fedora).
+SELinux can interfere with the new D-Bus services working correctly, and the path of least resistance may be to turn off enforcement if you are using a distro that ships with it on by default (like Fedora).
 To do this, set the value of `SELINUX` to `permissive` in the file `/etc/selinux`.

 {{< /alert >}}